OctopusDeploy/docs/docs/projects/export-import/index.md

 - The Tentacles are accessible by the new Octopus instance (i.e. networking and firewalls must be correctly configured)
 - The Tentacles are configured to trust the certificate of the new instance.
 This can be done using the [Tentacle CLI](/docs/octopus-rest-api/tentacle.exe-command-line/configure.md).

 An alternative is to create a new Tentacle on the same machine.
-This gives the option to switch to a polling tentacle (which may be preferable when migrating a project to Octopus Cloud), and allows having both the original and cloned project deployable for a period of time.
+This gives the option to switch to a polling Tentacle (which may be preferable when migrating a project to Octopus Cloud), and allows having both the original and cloned project deployable for a period of time.

-**Polling tentacles** can be configured to poll multiple Octopus servers using the [register-with](/docs/octopus-rest-api/tentacle.exe-command-line/register-with.md) command.
+**Polling Tentacles** can be configured to poll multiple Octopus servers using the [register-with](/docs/octopus-rest-api/tentacle.exe-command-line/register-with.md) command.

 ### Packages #{packages}